EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [] Allow for optional tag writing
 - [] When downloading a new video / loading in and videos are already downloading, the total progress should be appended by that instead of calculating the new total progress.
 This will require a rework of the progress system, but is a huge QOL update.
-- [x] Make an "evasion" mode, to hide Porn Fetch from your PC / Android device
+- [x] Make an "evasion" mode to hide Porn Fetch from your PC / Android device
 - [] Support for macOS
   - [] Add build script
   - [] Make Porn Fetch installable (systemwide)